github-education-resources/classroom/docs/import-roster-from-lms.md

 able to import by User ID, ensure you've enabled GitHub Classroom to retrieve student information from your learning management system.
-You may be able to change the privacy settings for GitHub Classroom within your learning management System by inspecting the configuration settings by inspecting the settings you set when [connecting GitHub Classroom to you learning management system](/help/connect-to-lms).
+You may be able to change the privacy settings for GitHub Classroom within your learning management system by checking the configuration you set when [connecting GitHub Classroom to you learning management system](/help/connect-to-lms).

 #### Roster import service is not enabled